 For more information about VA Derogatory Manual Underwriting Guidelines, please ask us in the comment section below.

 Qualifying For VA Loans With A Direct Lender With No Overlays On VA Loans

-To learn more about qualifying for VA loans with bad credit, derogatory credit, or manual underwriting, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at firstname.lastname@example.org.
-We are national direct lenders with no overlays on VA loans.
+To learn more about qualifying for VA loans with bad credit, derogatory credit, or manual underwriting, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] Gustan Cho Associates is a mortgage company licensed in multiple states with no overlays on VA loans.
 We just go off VA Agency Guidelines with zero overlays.
 Our team of mortgage professionals at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.